Times are approximate and vary according to individual and group needs

 free, open-ended play with loose parts (engaged children's creativity and unhindered expression)

 Circle time.
 Lots of music, lots of participation, lots of movement, lots of self expression.
-Circle time can last anywhere from 5 minutes to 30, depending on the children's engagement that particular day.
+Circle time can last anywhere from 5 minutes to 30, depending on the children's engagement, interest and attention span on that particular day.
+Like everything else, we watch them carefully and follow their lead.

 Snacktime and continued outdoor play.
 The outdoor classroom has the added benefit of enhancing learning through organic play: